 One of the “solutions” for anxiety, or rather the normal response to it, is control.
 The reaction to a threat is to control the situation or your response in order to resolve it.
 So, all the players in this game are focused on gaining more control, which means that more power is desirable.
 So what we call “socialization” is simply a massive power struggle.
 This set of behaviors continues to play out in adulthood with horrendous results.
 Why would these early patterns change even though we intellectually know that love, peace and compassion are better principles by which to live our lives?
-Because these survival behaviors are part of the unconscious brain and are a million times stronger than the conscious brain.
+Because these survival behaviors are part of the unconscious brain and are about a million times stronger than the conscious brain.
+Anxiety basics

 Bullying is one of the earliest individual manifestations of the need to gain power to deal with anxiety.
 There’s even a physiological reward for being a bully.
-It has been shown that children who are bullied have an elevated C-reactive protein compare to those who have not been bullied.
+It has been shown that children who are bullied have an elevated C-reactive protein compared to those who haven’t been bullied.
 This is a marker of inflammation and high levels are associated with many disease states.
-What I find more disturbing is that the bullies had significantly lower levels.
-Power has its rewards.
+What I find particularly disturbing is that the bullies had significantly lower levels of these markers.
+(1) Power has its rewards.
 School or prison – what is the difference?
 Bullying

-Although statistics show that the world has less violence than it ever has, it is still pretty awful and seems to be getting worse.
+Although statistics show that the world has less violence than it ever has, it’s still pretty awful and seems to be getting worse.
 The basic power struggle at the individual and collective level hasn’t changed.
 We are also headed down a dangerous path in that teen anxiety / chronic pain has gone up over 800% in a decade.
-Many people in their late teens, twenties and early thirties that are suffering from crippling anxiety.
+Many people in their late teens, twenties and early thirties are suffering from crippling anxiety.
 I’m seeing this play out in my office every week.
 They are also angry, reactive and often not open to new ideas.
 This group is headed into taking charge in their family and workplace with a large percent lacking resilience skills.
 I am seeing many buckle quickly and also am seeing a disturbing trend of workers being bullied by managers.

 We have to get this right – and soon.
-Every person has anxiety, whether they are connected to it or not.
+Every person has anxiety, whether they feel connected to it or not.
 Instead of relaxing and enjoying the incredible comforts of living in this modern era we are becoming more reactive and angry (destructive).
-If the correct tools that solve anxiety were implemented in every school, we would have a much stronger chance of flourishing as a human race.